 The Problem: No Dedicated Art Space

 Of all the learning spaces I wanted to create for our homeschool, a dedicated art center was at the top of my list.
 I wanted a place for my kids to be creative and express themselves.
 A place to translate their emotions and knowledge into art.
+After all, when you think “why do we make art?”, creative expression is one of the main reasons – and fun, of course!
 We had a couple specific problems with creating an art space, though 1.)
 We had no walls to define an art space and 2).
 We had no shelving for storage.
 Oh, there was also the creative challenge of a tiny budget (like that euphemism there?
 Calling it a creative challenge, versus problem, was a much more encouraging way to look at it!)

 The Solution: Creating an Art Corner

 Unique problems call for creative solutions- and creativity is what I’m all about (after all, that’s why I want an art space for my kids- to encourage creativity!).
 Since we did’t have walls to define an art space, I realized we would have to find some other space-defining feature.
 Every parent knows how much kids love to create art.
 Every piece they create, they want you to hold onto it or stick it onto the fridge.
 There is only room for so many paintings and hand prints.
 As well as setting up an art centre, a friend of mine recommended that I looked into student portfolios, just so I can get an idea of how best to store my kids’ future artwork.
 As many things are becoming digital, this makes a lot of sense.
 Plus, nothing will get lost or ruined.
 Everything will be in one place, which I like.

 We had already moved our dining table forward in a former homeschool-space attempt (see it here), so I decided to just transform that same spot into our art corner.
 It worked beautifully!